 Protein Foods for Tortoises

-Tortoises should eat a herbivorous diet, but that’s not because eating meat is inherently bad.
+Tortoises should eat a herbivorous diet, but not because meat is inherently bad.

 If you give tortoise meat, measure all the food to ensure it doesn’t get excessive protein, especially when it’s young, due to the risk of pyramiding.